cunnie/docs/mac-mini-CF.md

 2. (VM location) click **Next**
 3. (Ready to complete) click **Finish**

 Congratulations, we have created an IaaS.
+Ready for more?
+Let's install Cloud Foundry's Ops Manager and deploy BOSH in the subsequent post, [World’s Smallest IaaS, Part 2](http://pivotallabs.com/worlds-smallest-iaas-part-2/).

 ---